 There was a brief period of my life where I convinced myself that, because I was a good writer, I could be a rapper.
 Spoiler alert: It didn't work out like I imagined.

-But, you can spend countless hours this summer beefing up your writing skills through poetry, short stories, blogging or even freelancing for a sweet publication like Elite Daily.
+But, you can spend countless hours this summer beefing up your writing skills through poetry, short stories, blogging or even contributing to a sweet publication like Elite Daily.
 You'll need some serious communication skills in the real world to get ahead, so take the time now to perfect your writing.
 Who knows, maybe you'll even get paid to do it!

 It's too late to turn your dad bod into a beach bod, so just embrace your 12-pack gut and try again next year.
 While you may not have the time to cut out some weight, you can keep your sack of flesh and bones in shape by hiking a bunch this summer.